Important Note About Access to Databases

 Most of the resources in this guide can be found on the California State Bar's Ethics page.
 This site includes the California Rules of Professional Conduct, the State Bar Act, Publication 250 (the State Bar’s internal reference to the printed publication of the California Rules of Professional Conduct and The State Bar Act, which also includes relevant constitutional provisions and court rules) and ethics opinions.
 Researchers may wish to start at this valuable and comprehensive site.

-The two sources below are on Reserve at the Circulation Desk.
+The two sources below are available at the Law Library.